MicrosoftDocs/azure-devops-docs/docs/organizations/public/create-public-project.md

 # [Previous navigation](#tab/previous-nav)

-0. From your web browser, sign-in to VSTS.
+0. From your web browser, sign-in to Azure DevOps.
 You must be signed in to create a public project.

 0. Choose the ![](../../_img/icons/gear-icon.png) gear icon to open **Account Settings**.